termux-pacman/.github/profile/README.md

-**Termux Pacman** is the organization that maintains and develops pacman technologies in Termux.
-At the moment **Termux Pacman's** main product is the termux package service, but in the future the project will develop its packages and tools for general use.
+**Termux Pacman** is an organization dedicated to maintaining Termux packages in the pacman format, developing personal packages and tools to work with the pacman package manager.

 <img alt="open collective badge" src="https://opencollective.com/termux-pacman/tiers/badge.svg"/>